cs110sp22/cs110_alek.github.io/pages/syllabus.md

 ## Course Format

 ### Lectures
 Lectures will a combination of synchronous and asynchronous content, which will include a combination of slides, pre-recorded lectures, "live-coding" videos (during lecture), programming exercises, tutorial activities, and (sometimes) mini-quizzes.
-We **will** still be using the scheduled lecture time for more interactive Q&A sessions on Zoom with Sarah to answer any questions about the material for that day.
+We will still be using the scheduled lecture time for more interactive Q&A sessions to answer any questions about the material for that day.
 Organizationally, some topics/modules span multiple lectures (see the [course schedule](../)).

-**Bottom line**: You are encouraged to attend the regularly scheduled lecture sessions on Zoom, but everything will be recorded and posted to the website, and therefore it is possible to successfully complete this course without ever attending a "live" lecture.
+**Bottom line**: You are encouraged to attend the regularly scheduled live lectures, but videos (either from this year’s or last year’s lectures) will be posted to the website.

 ### Tutorial Sessions (Your Participation Grade)
 The best way to learn how to program is to practice writing lots of programs.
-To encourage this, you will sign up for a required tutorial section on Friday, 4/2.
-There will be around 22 tutorial sections that you can sign up for (with around 12 students per section).
+To encourage this, you will sign up for a required tutorial section on Friday, 4/1.
+There will be around 10 tutorial sections that you can sign up for (with around 12 students per section).
 Your tutorial peer mentor will be your "go to person" for the course -- feel free to reach out to them with any questions or concerns that you may have.

 These tutorials have a few goals:
 1. To help you become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects).